SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-22-llm-ai-still-bs.md

 <a href="https://mathstodon.xyz/@jenniferplusplus@hachyderm.io/112678572080009019"><img src="{{ site.baseurl }}/images/2024-06-22-llm-ai-still-bs-mastodon-3.jpg" width="550" height="362" alt="'JenniferPlusPlus @ Mastodon: AI hype as negging" title="'JenniferPlusPlus @ Mastodon: AI hype as negging" style="margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>

-'Negging' is a particularly odious tactic used by unscrupulous sorts to seduce sexual partners by preying upon their insecurities.
-Similarly here, AI marketing is negging for the 'brogrammers' who view themselves as cutting edge, don't want to be left behind, and have no history with this kind of manipulation to help them resist.
+'Negging' is a particularly odious tactic used by unscrupulous sorts to seduce sexual partners by preying upon their insecurities (pointing out "negatives").
+Similarly here, AI marketing is negging for the 'brogrammers' who view themselves as cutting edge, don't want to be left behind, and have no history with this kind of manipulation to help them resist it.

 Disturbing, but it seems apt.